San228155/Santiago-Ornelas-Ramirez/readme.md

 - Integrated **data quality, integrity, and unit tests** across pipeline layers
 - Implemented logging for errors and key metrics to improve observability
 - Authored a **Design Specification** defining schemas, metrics, and job flow
 ---

 ## Education

 **B.S. in Applied Mathematics (2022–2025)**
 University of Twente, The Netherlands
 ---

 ## Additional Skills
 - High degree of conceptual knowledge of Data Science and Machine Learning
 - Thesis in: Optimal Hyper Parameter Selection for Training Neural Networks with Heaviside Function
 - Highly adaptable to diverse cultural and professional environments
-- Advanced knowledge in Statistics (hypothesis testing, ARMA processes, Statistical Learning, Stochastic Processes, Markov Chains, and Queueing Theory)
+- Advanced knowledge in Statistics (Hypothesis Testing, ARMA processes, Statistical Learning, Stochastic Processes, Markov Chains, and Queueing Theory)